-If you’re passionate about cycling or swimming, for instance, lean into that.
+If you’re passionate about a hobby like cycling or swimming, for instance, lean into that.
 If you’re interested in making a meaningful change toward a social cause you care deeply about, lean into that.
-Medical schools don’t just want applicants that excel academically and clinically, they want well-rounded applicants who can bring a new and interesting perspective to their medical school.
+Medical schools don’t just want applicants that excel academically and clinically; they want well-rounded applicants who can bring a new and interesting perspective to their medical school.

 Becoming a doctor is a long, arduous road, and admissions committees need to see that you have the capacity to follow through on longer-term goals.

 Reason three that premeds fail to get into medical school is they either don’t apply to the right schools or they don’t apply to enough schools.

 When choosing where to apply, there are a variety of factors you need to consider.